4. Penalties¶

 Keep in Mind: If all the White Blockers had been accelerating in an attempt to reform the Pack, no penalty should be issued, even if they did so while maintaining their wall and holding Red Jammer back.

-Red Jammer passes all members of the Pack except for White Pivot, who forces Red Jammer out of bounds to the outside of the track.
-While Red Jammer is out of bounds, the Pack skates counterclockwise ahead of Red Jammer.
+Red Jammer passes all members of the Pack except for White Pivot, who forces Red Jammer Out of Bounds to the outside of the track.
+While Red Jammer is Out of Bounds, the Pack skates counterclockwise ahead of Red Jammer.
 Red Jammer takes several strides while out of bounds, counterclockwise, to maintain their position ahead of the Pack and behind White Pivot, before returning in bounds.

 Outcome: Red Jammer is penalized.

-Rationale: Skaters are not allowed to accelerate or maintain speed while out of bounds, unless they are doing so to hasten their return to the track or entry to the Penalty Box.
+Rationale: Skaters are not allowed to accelerate or maintain speed while Out of Bounds, unless they are doing so to hasten their return to the track or entry to the Penalty Box.

-Keep in Mind: Accelerating or maintaining speed while out of bounds in the clockwise direction should not be penalized, as it does not allow the out-of-bounds Skater to maintain their position relative to in-bounds Skaters.
+Keep in Mind: Accelerating or maintaining speed while Out of Bounds in the clockwise direction should not be penalized, as it does not allow the Out of Bounds Skater to maintain their position relative to In Bounds Skaters.

 Red Blocker is serving a penalty in the Penalty Box.
 Once their time completes, they are informed by the Penalty Box Official with the proper verbal cue, but Red Blocker remains within the designated Penalty Box area.
 The Penalty Box Official notices and warns Red Blocker to return to play.
 Red Blocker acknowledges the warning but remains in the Penalty Box area.